-KLEVV STRENGTHENS ITS DDR5 GAMING MEMORY LINEUP WITH NEW NON-BINARY & HIGH-CAPACITY KITS
+KLEVV Strengthens Its DDR5 Gaming Memory Lineup With New Non-Binary & High-Capacity Kits

-HONG KONG, Oct.
-31, 2023 /PRNewswire/ -- KLEVV, an emerging memory brand introduced by Essencore, is excited to unveil brand new additions to its high-capacity non-binary DDR5 overclocking memory range, meticulously designed to meet the demanding needs of gamers, content creators, and PC enthusiasts across the globe.
+(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach - 1 November 2023 - KLEVV, an emerging memory brand introduced by Essencore, is excited to unveil brand new additions to its high-capacity non-binary DDR5 overclocking memory range, meticulously designed to meet the demanding needs of gamers, content creators, and PC enthusiasts across the globe.

 KLEVV's DDR5 memory lineup now boasts novel non-binary and high-capacity combinations aimed at bringing users a diverse, cutting-edge product range.